darisadam/RecipeBuddy/README.md

 ### Level 2:
 - Sort and filter: sort by time (asc/desc) and filter by tags.
 - Offline-first: default to bundled JSON.
 Add a data-source switch to load from a remote JSON URL (GitHub raw).
 On failure, gracefully fall back to bundled data.
-- Testing and caching: unit tests for JSON decoding and one ViewModel; basic image caching (URLCache/NSCache).
+- Caching: basic image caching.

 ### Level 3:
 - Meal plan and shopping list: let users add recipes to “This Week’s Plan”; generate a consolidated shopping list that merges duplicate ingredients and quantities.